howard-tzw/vue-select/docs/docs/ru/guide/components.md

 ## Setting Globally at Registration

-If you want all instances of Vue Select to use your custom components throughout your app, while only having to set the implementation once, you can do so when registering Vue Select as a component.
+If you want all instances of Vs Vue3 Select to use your custom components throughout your app, while only having to set the implementation once, you can do so when registering Vs Vue3 Select as a component.

 ```js
 import Vue from 'vue'